She Survived Breast Cancer, But Says A Treatment Side Effect 'Almost Killed' Her

 "So the risk of lymphedema is dramatically reduced," Feldman says, among those considered good candidates for the procedure.
 "In my study, 4 percent incidence of lymphedema, as opposed to 30 to 40 percent in the group that didn't have it."

 Luana DeAngelis is one of Feldman's patients.
-She's 49 and a breast cancer survivor who, after her initial diagnosis in 2004 started a foundation called You Can Thrive, to provide treatment information and resources to other cancer survivors.
+She's 49 and a breast cancer survivor who, after her initial diagnosis in 2004, started a foundation called You Can Thrive to provide treatment information and resources to other cancer survivors.

 DeAngelis had worked with Feldman and knew about his research, she says, so when her cancer recurred, and had spread to both breasts, she reached out.

 "I knew if he was going in to remove a lot more lymph nodes that I had a very high risk of lymphedema," DeAngelis says.
-"And I said to him, 'Please if you need to go in and take a lot out, let's talk about this lymphovenous bypass.' "
+"And I said to him, 'Please, if you need to go in and take a lot out, let's talk about this lymphovenous bypass.' "

 DeAngelis had 22 lymph nodes removed and — so far – has developed no trace of lymphedema.

-Right now, lymph node transfer and lymphovenous bypass are performed at only a handful of academic medical centers in the U.S. and about two dozen around the world.
+Right now, lymph node transfer and lymphovenous bypass are performed at only a handful of academic medical centers in the U.S. and about two-dozen around the world.
 Not all insurance plans cover the cost.

 Feldman says he hopes that, as research continues, the advanced surgical techniques will become more widely available — dramatically reducing a cancer survivor's risk of a debilitating side effect of treatment.